 How do I save a tree or shrub with Cytospora canker?
-Immediately remove and destroy any diseased branches, by pruning them using the 3-point method of pruning (see University of Wisconsin Garden Facts XHT1014 for details).
+Immediately remove and destroy any diseased branches by pruning them using the three-point method of pruning (see University of Wisconsin Garden Facts XHT1014, “How to Properly Prune Deciduous Trees”, for details).
 Prune only in dry weather.
-Between cuts, be sure to clean your pruning shears by dipping them for at least 30 seconds in a 10% bleach solution or 70% alcohol (spray disinfectants that contain at least 70% alcohol can be used).
-This will prevent movement of the fungus from branch to branch, or from tree to tree during pruning.
-DO NOT attempt to use fungicide treatments to control this disease.
+Between cuts, decontaminate pruning tools by dipping them for at least 30 seconds in 10% bleach or (more ideally) 70% alcohol (e.g., rubbing alcohol).
+Spray disinfectants that contain at least 70% alcohol also can be used.
+Spray tools until they drip and then allow them to air dry.
+Decontaminating tools will help prevent movement of Cytospora kunzei from branch to branch and from tree to tree during pruning.

-© 1999-2012 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 1999-2018 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.

 An EEO/Affirmative Action employer, University of Wisconsin Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.
 This document can be provided in an alternative format by calling Brian Hudelson at (608) 262-2863 (711 for Wisconsin Relay).